 The Company has no interest-bearing debt.
-The Company's current policy is to invest excess cash in investment-grade short-term deposit certificates issued by major banks.
-The Company periodically monitors the investments it makes and is satisfied with the credit ratings of its banks.
+The Company's current policy is to hold its excess cash in deposits with a Schedule A Canadian bank.
+The Company is satisfied with the credit ratings of its bank.

 The Company has designated its cash as held-for-trading, which is measured at fair value.
 Fair value estimates of financial assets and liabilities are made at the balance sheet date, based on relevant market information and information about the financial instrument.
 These estimates involve uncertainties and are subjective in nature.

 Other financial instruments included in current assets are classified as loans and receivables, which are measured at amortized costs.
 Accounts payable and accrued liabilities are classified as other financial liabilities, which are measured at amortized cost.
-As at June 30, 2022, the carrying and fair value amounts of the Company's financial instruments were the same.
+As at September 30, 2022, the carrying and fair value amounts of the Company's financial instruments were the same.